galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 Measuring gene expression on a genome-wide scale has become common practice over the last two decades or so, with microarrays predominantly used pre-2008.
 With the advent of next generation sequencing technology in 2008, an increasing number of scientists use this technology to measure and understand changes in gene expression in often complex systems.
 As sequencing costs have decreased, using RNA-Seq to simultaneously measure the expression of tens of thousands of genes for multiple samples has never been easier.
 The cost of these experiments has now moved from generating the data to storing and analysing it.

 There are many steps involved in analysing an RNA-Seq experiment.
-Analysing an RNA-seq experiment begins with sequencing reads.
-These are aligned to a reference genome, then the number of reads mapped to each gene can be counted.
+The analysis begins with sequencing reads (FASTQ files).
+These are usually aligned to a reference genome, if available.
+Then the number of reads mapped to each gene can be counted.
 This results in a table of counts, which is what we perform statistical analyses on to determine differentially expressed genes and pathways.
 The purpose of this tutorial is to demonstrate how to perform differential expression on count data with **limma-voom**.
 How to generate counts from reads (FASTQs) is covered in the accompanying tutorial [RNA-seq reads to counts]({{ site.baseurl }}/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.html).

 ## Mouse mammary gland dataset